For improved web security, never create WordPress sites with the user name “admin”.

 Select Users > All Users in your main menu …

-Choose the option to attribute all content owned by the old user account and reassigned it to your new admin, then confirm the deletion of the old user account …
+Select the option to assign all content owned by the old user account and reassigned it to your new admin, then confirm the deletion of the old account …

 You are now left with only the new Admin account, effectively changing your WordPress admin username …